-During this tour in Livarot, you’ll then discover how this milk is processed, then packaged, to arrive in our plates!
+During this tour in Livarot, you’ll then discover how this milk is processed, then packaged, to arrive on your plates!
 You’ll go along a corridor with large windows through which you can see different rooms: laboratories, the one with the machines, but also the one where people manually wrap three to five stem strips around the cheeses!

-Finally the tour ends with the best part, which is of course, the tasting and the ‘I cannot help myself I have want all these cheese’s baskets now’!
+Finally the tour ends with the best part: the tasting!
+The ‘I cannot help myself I want all these cheese’s baskets now’ moment!
 Feel free to to taste them as it will help you decide which ones you prefer.
-Personally, I’m a huge fan of Neufchâtel whose taste is lighter, and recommend it to you if you’re not used to cheese.
-Livarot is the strongest one, and I must admit that even a Norman like me have trouble getting used to it!
+Personally, I’m a huge fan of Neufchâtel which has a lighter taste.
+I recommend it to you if you’re not used to cheese.
+Livarot is the strongest one, and I must admit that even a Norman like me can have trouble getting used to it!

 Why do we make a whole cheese out of it?

 First let me explain this french expression!
 ‘En faire tout un fromage’ is a tasty way to describe an overreaction, which means in English ‘Make a big deal’.

 According to the site Wesavoirfaire.com, every year, Frenchies eat on average 26 kg of cheese per person.
 Basically, the numbers say that we eat, produce and export cheese the most!
 And guess which cheese is the most exported in the world?
 The Camembert of course!